Staber07/ProjectSCARS/README.md

    podman exec -ti CONTAINER_NAME /garage layout apply --version 1
    ```

-7. If successful, you should be able to access the web UI dashboard at `http://localhost:8084`.
-8. Now, you will have to generate an API key using Garage's CLI application for the central server.
+7. Now, you will have to generate an API key using Garage's CLI application for the central server.
 Run the following:

    ```bash
    docker exec -ti CONTAINER_NAME /garage key create centralserver-app-key